soapdog/your-first-month-as-a-club-captain-guide/data/guide.md

 * Clubs must meet in public places such as a coffee shop, schools, community centers or library community room.

 * **Before the event.** When sharing information or promoting the event include all information on where the event will be held and who will be present.
-Share background information on yourself and other club volunteers so learners and their families know who is running the event.
-Let club members know how to contact you and whether you want to be advised if they will not be able to attend one of the meetings.
+Share know who is running the event.
 If any minors should wish to attend your event, you should have their parents or legal guardians also attend or get their formal consent in their child’s participation.
 Any participant under the age of 13 must be accompanied by a parent or legal guardian.
-There may be specific data protections, especially for minors, in your region.
+There may be specific data protections, especially for minorbackground information on yourself and other club volunteers so learners and their families s, in your region.
 Make sure you are aware of and comply with any such laws and regulations.
-You may not photograph, video or audiorecord attendees without their expressed permission, or, for minors, without express parental consent.
+You may not photograph, video or audiorecord attendees without their express permission, or, for minors, without express parental consent.
 (Please note that certain kinds of photographing, audiotaping, and videotaping of particular age groups may be prohibited by law in certain countries.)

 * **During the event.** Upon arrival, inform learners about the space and anything they need to know that would make them feel more comfortable, such as the location of the emergency exits, the bathroom, etc. Learners should be informed that if at any point they feel frustrated, scared or blocked from completing their work they should approach an appropriate organizer.
 If they have any concerns about the club and its practices that cannot be addressed by an organizer, they should email [teachtheweb@mozillafoundation.org](mailto:teachtheweb@mozillafoundation.org) directly.